Pink Himalayan salt is a type of rock salt from the Punjab region of Pakistan, near the foothills of the Himalayas.

 Why does the body need salt?

-- Contract and relax muscles
+- contracting and relaxing muscles

-- Send nervous system impulses
+- sending nervous system impulses

-- Prevent low blood pressure
+- preventing low blood pressure

 Recent research has suggested that eating salt can reduce the risk of infection and kill harmful bacteria.
-One study on animals has also led researchers to infer that salt may act as an antidepressant.

 Rich mineral content